CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

     | `sigma` |  `uint256` | New Sigma |

     !!! warning
-        This function can only be called by the `admin` of the contract, which is the CurveOwnershipAgent.
+        This function can only be called by the `admin` of the contract, the CurveOwnershipAgent.
 Therefor it requires a DAO vote to change this parameter.

     ??? quote "Source code"